iakinsey/pg_sqlgen/docs/src/introduction.md

 As an extension, __pg_sqlgen__ provides a number of advantages over other text-to-sql solutions, including:
-- Performance, direct access to [SPI](https://www.postgresql.org/docs/current/spi.html) eliminates latency concerns.
+- Performance, eliminates network round-trips and connection overhead.
 - Security and data locality, no data is sent over a network or to an external service.
 - Authorization, everything lives within Postgres' permission model instead of an external service.
 - Consistency, real-time RAG metadata maintenance via triggers.